harkin-s/serverless-dynamo/README.md

 To run the UI use the script `dev` found in the package-json found in the ui folder.The UI is set up to target the remote API so you do not need to run the lambdas locally

 ### Test
-There are some tests for the API found in the test folder
+There are some tests for the API found in the test folder.